NREL/PRAS/SystemModel_HDF5_spec.md

 The `_core` dataset should be a one-dimensional array storing instances of a compound datatype with the following fields (in order):

- 1. `region1`: 128-byte string.
+ 1. `region1`: 128-byte ASCII string.
 Stores the name of the first of the two regions connected by the interface.
- 2. `region2`: 128-byte string.
+ 2. `region2`: 128-byte ASCII string.
 Stores the name of the second of the two regions connected by the interface.

 Each interface in the system corresponds to a single instance of the compound